tivrfoa/MapResultSet/README.md

 3. Columns in `select` must be preceded by the table name (or alias) if the `from` clause contains more than one table;
 4. Table alias must be preceded by `AS`

-Current *known* limitations (ps: please open an issue if you find others =))
- - it doesn't handle 'USING' in joins.
-MySQL only?

 ## Generated Classes Structure